alpharing/BroScript/bro_script/README.md

 result of this prog is appeared notice.log(bro log file).
 This is still being studied and conducted.

-Execution Environment : Security-Onion 16.04.4.2 and Ubunto 16.4 with bro 2.5.4 ver
+Execution Environment : Security-Onion 16.04.4.2 and Ubuntu 16.4 with bro 2.5.4 ver

 Contact : cys5322@gmail.com